kimothokamau/kimothokamaublog/content/blog/signup-binance/index.md

 ---
 title: How to open a binance account
-date: "2020-03-31T22:40:32.169Z"
+date: "2020-03-24T22:40:32.169Z"
 description: This is a guide on how to open a binance account.
 A binance account is required when you want to buy tether(bitcoin-backed USD) or when you want to buy other cryptocurrencies.
 ---

+## Introduction

 As of 2020 March when I'm writing this, [binance](https://www.binance.com/en/register?ref=19683719) is the biggest cryptocurrency exchange.
 Has only been hacked once, and the users affected were refunded immediately.
-It also has a very friendly user interface, which is one of the reasons that binance was able to rise in poularity since it was launched in 2017.
+It also has a very friendly user interface, which is one of the reasons that binance enabled binance to the top 1 exchange shortly after it was launched in 2017.
 It is for the above reasons that I recommend it for specific usecases.

 This guide simply shows how to signup for an account.
-Note that the screenshots are combined to make the post more readable.
-Each image represents two different screenshots.
+Note that some of the screenshots are combined.

+It also assumes that:
++ You have an email account that you can easily access.
+Preferably on the same device you are using to open this binance account

-### Step 1
+### Step 1 - Start the signup process

-Click the link below to be redirected to [binance](https://www.binance.com/en/register?ref=MMCI8T8U)
+Click [here](https://www.binance.com/en/register?ref=MMCI8T8U) to be redirected to binance

-You should see below, the 5% kickback commission rate is the trading fees discount you get by using my affiliate link.
+>the 5% kickback commission rate is the trading fees discount you get while making each trade and I also get some commission when you make a trade, which helps me to keep this site up.
+Thanks :)

-Enter your email and password twice.
+Enter your email, then password twice.
 The password should be at least 8 characters, contain UPPERCASE, Lowercase and digits.

 ![signup-binance](./signup.png)